Top 10 Highest Paying Specialities

-One nursing specialization that is currently going through a serious shortage is that of a nurse anaesthetist.
-This specialization requires you to attain certification in anaesthesiology and a master’s degree in nursing.
+One nursing specialization that is currently going through a serious shortage is that of a nurse anesthetist.
+This specialization requires you to attain certification in anesthesiology and a master’s degree in nursing.
 With this certification, you will be able to help mitigate patient pain and discomfort during childbirth, trauma, and illnesses.
-Many nurse anaesthesiologists have a lot of leeway in terms of professional work environment.
+Many nurse anesthesiologists have a lot of leeway in terms of professional work environment.
 They can work separately or with surgeons, dentists, palliative care specialists, and more.
 The annual median salary for this option is $168,000.

 View also: Anesthesiologist

 2. Telemetry Nurse